matkoniecz/bicycle_report/readme.md

-Generator of bicycle infrastricture overview for a given area.
+Generates bicycle infrastructure listing and report for a given area.

 Results are based on the OpenStreetMap database and optional additional comments.